jcollard/VibeDC/GDD/EnemyBehaviour/00-AIBehaviorQuickReference.md

 **Q: Why use Object.freeze() instead of TypeScript readonly?**
 A: `readonly` is compile-time only. `Object.freeze()` enforces immutability at runtime, catching bugs that slip through type checking.
 Defense in depth.

+**Q: Why doesn't Phase 1 use WeakMap for unit tracking?**
+A: WeakMap is planned for Phase 2.
+Phase 1 uses standard arrays which work correctly for the current scope (only DefaultBehavior).
+WeakMap will be added when multiple attack behaviors need efficient unit lookups.
+See [Design Notes](#design-notes--deferred-items) for details.

+**Q: How does AIContext determine weapon damage type without Equipment.damageType field?**
+A: AIContext infers damage type from weapon modifiers: if weapon has non-zero magic power modifiers → magical, else physical.
+This matches current game behavior (AttackMenuContent hardcodes 'physical').
+When Equipment gains explicit `damageType` field, we'll update the helpers.
+See [Design Notes](#design-notes--deferred-items) for details.

+**Q: Where are the unit tests for the AI system?**
+A: Unit tests are planned after Phase 2.
+Phase 1 is infrastructure-focused - easier to test after Phase 2 adds observable behaviors (attack logic).
+Code review verified correctness, and manual testing validates integration.
+See [Design Notes](#design-notes--deferred-items) for testing roadmap.

+**Q: What items were consciously deferred from Phase 1?**
+A: See the [Design Notes & Deferred Items](#design-notes--deferred-items) section for a complete list with rationale.
+Key items: WeakMap tracking (Phase 2), unit tests (after Phase 2), Equipment.damageType field (future enhancement), performance profiling (continuous).

 ---